telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Metadata vector and object values not implemented yet

 NGSIv2 specification allows metadata value to be JSON Array or Object.
-However, such datatypes has not been yet implemented for metadata value in Orion.
+However, such datatypes are yet to be implemented for metadata values in Orion.

 ## Default type for entities, attributes and metadata

-Currently, Orion uses `none` string as default for entities/attributes/metadata at creation/update time.
+Currently, Orion uses the string `none` as default for entities/attributes/metadata at creation/update time.
-However, this could change in the future, as described at https://github.com/telefonicaid/fiware-orion/issues/2223.
+However, this may change in the future, as described in https://github.com/telefonicaid/fiware-orion/issues/2223.

 ## Scope functionality

-Orion implements `scope` field at `POST /v2/op/update` operation (you can see [an example at the NGSIv2 walkthrough](walkthrough_apiv2.md#batch-operations)).
-However, note that this syntax is somehow experimental and it hasn't been yet consolidaed in the NGSIv2 specification.
+Orion implements a `scope` field in the `POST /v2/op/update` operation (you can see [an example in the NGSIv2 walkthrough](walkthrough_apiv2.md#batch-operations)).
+However, note that this syntax is somewhat experimental and it hasn't been consolidated in the NGSIv2 specification.